falconaiorg/falcontoo/packages/lib/docs/product/cDev/phase-1.md

 - I have phases in reading.
 Right now I am in the strategy phase.
 - I have a set of domains I keep bouncing between - politics, business, economics
-- Show me in-context connection betweeen different articles
+- Show me in-context connection between different articles

 ---